 How you'll be assessed

-Throughout the programme there are a combination of assessments used to test intellectual development, vocational capability and critical thinking.
+Throughout our international business degree, there are a combination of assessments used to test intellectual development, vocational capability and critical thinking.
 Coursework often involves both individual and group-based working, simulating some of the situations that will be emulated in the workplace.
 Case studies and problem-solving exercises are used and examinations may include both seen and unseen questions.

 Who will be teaching you